trbKnl/port-chatgpt-uva/doc/source/getting_started/next-in-docker.md

 If you want to learn more about the variables you can read the [documentation](https://github.com/eyra/mono/blob/master/SELFHOSTING.md).

-Now you are ready to start the containers with:
+Now you are ready to start the containers with the following command:

 ```
 docker compose up